-- I(a) An in-depth integrated assessment of general agriculture policies, programmes and plans has been performed to understand how they affect the organic sector's competitiveness. - I(b) Objectives for government involvement in developing the EOA sector are clarified and formulated.
-All relevant stakeholders should be involved in the development of policy, plans and programmes.
-Objectives can include increased income, environmental protection, biodiversity enhancement, smallholder competitiveness, human health, increased exports, and domestic growth. - I(c) One Government ministry or agency is assigned a leading role in sector development, and organic desks are established in other relevant ministries and agencies. - I(d) A national organic action plan or strategy is formulated and implemented.
+- I(a)An in-depth integrated assessment of general agriculture policies, programmes and plans has been performed to understand how they affect the organic sector's competitiveness and production. - I(b) Objectives for government involvement in developing the EOA sector are clarified and formulated.
+All relevant stakeholders are involved in the development of policy, plans and programmes.
+Objectives can include Increased income, environmental protection, biodiversity enhancement, smallholder competitiveness, human health, increased exports, and domestic growth. - l(c) One government ministry or agency is assigned a leading role in sector development, and organic desks are established in other relevant ministries and agencies. - I(d) A national organic action plan or strategy is formulated and implemented.
 The plan is correctly sequenced (logic) and should state measurable targets for the organic sector to help agencies and stakeholders focus their efforts.
-The Plan typically would include aspects of standards, regulations, market development, production issues, capacity-building and research. - I(e) A Country has formulated a national EOA policy based on participatory policy development with close interaction between the government and the sector.
-The government has actively supported the sector's organisation and its participation in the policy formulation process. - 1(f) A Country has formulated and promulgated EOA regulations. - 1(g) A Country has formulated implementation decrees and action plans for the actioning of the EOA Policy. - I(h) EOA is recognised and integrated into the main policies of the country, e.g. agricultural policy, food, health, education policies, environmental, and poverty eradication policies.
+The Plan typically would include aspects of standards, regulations, market development, production issues, capacity-building and research. - 1 (e) A country has formulated a national EOA policy based on participatory policy development with close interaction between the government and the sector.
+The government has actively supported the sector's organisation and its participation in the policy formulation process.

+- 1(f) A country has formulated and promulgated EOA regulations. - 1(g) A country has formulated implementation decrees and action plans for the actioning of the EOA Policy. - I(h) EOA is recognised and integrated into the main policies of the country, e.g. agricultural policy, food, health, education policies, environmental, and poverty eradication policies.

-Development of mandatory regulations is considered to be the right policy response to develop the organic sector:
+The development of mandatory regulations is considered to be the right policy response to develop the organic sector:

 - They give organic agriculture a more respectable and credible image.

-- Improved access to export markets.
+- · Improved access to export markets.

-- · Development of the local market.
+- Development of the local market.

-Regarding the second criterion (National Certification and Standards), the following is needed:
+Regarding the second criterion (national certification and standards), the following is needed:

-- 2(a) Standards are available. - 2(c) A Participatory Guarantee System is in place but needs further development. - 2(b) Governments should facilitate access to certification services.
+- 2(a) Standards are available. - 2(b) A Participatory Guarantee System is in place but needs further development. - 2(c) Governments should facilitate access to certification services.
 In some countries, especially where the private sector is weak, the government could consider establishing a governmental certification service.